openvstorage/volumedriver/doc/manual_building.md

 ## Preface

 The _volumedriver_ code builds upon quite a number of (external) tools and libraries of which some are either not available, too old or require fixes on the current linux distro of choice (our default platform is Ubuntu 14.04 LTS).
-For these, we have a separate _volumedriver-buildtools_ repo that includes those items.
-Building the _volumedriver_ thus first requires building the _volumedriver-buildtools_ after installing its prerequisites.
+For these, we have a separate _volumedriver-buildtools_ repo that includes all requirements.

+To build the the _volumedriver_ you'll need to:

+1. install all prerequisites
+2. build the _volumedriver-buildtools_
+3. build the _volumedriver_ itself

+The code can either be built for debugging purposes (_rtchecked_ build) or as code to be run in production (_release_ build).
+In this document we mainly concentrate on the _release_ build process, but we'll hint at the changes needed for debug (_rtchecked_) builds.

 Note: If you want a simpler, more automated way of building, do have a look at the [Building with docker](doc/build_with_docker.md) document.

-## Installing all prerequisites
+## 1. Installing all prerequisites

-  - on Ubuntu 14.04
+  - on __Ubuntu 14.04__

           apt-get install -y software-properties-common
           add-apt-repository -y ppa:ubuntu-toolchain-r/test